infracloudio/infracloudio.github.io/storageclass.md

 vSphere is one of the provisioners and it allows following parameters:

-**Diskformat** which can be thin(default), zeroedthick and eagerzeroedthick
+* **diskformat** which can be thin(default), zeroedthick and eagerzeroedthick

-**Datastores** is an optional field which can be VMFSDatastore or VSANDatastore.
+* **datastore** is an optional field which can be VMFSDatastore or VSANDatastore.
 This allows user to select the datastore to provision PV from, if not specified the default datastore from vSphere config file is used.

-**storagepolicyName** Name of the SPBM policy to be applied.
+* **storagePolicyName** is an optional field which is the name of the SPBM policy to be applied.
 The newly created persistent volume will have the SPBM policy configured with it.

-VSAN storage capability parameters which you can specify explicitly.
-The newly created persistent volume will have these VSAN storage capabilities configured with it.
-(TODO - Add link to the section)
+vSAN storage capability parameters which you can specify explicitly.
+The newly created persistent volume will have these vSAN storage capabilities configured with it.

 There are additional parameters which are covered in Storage Policy Management section.

 **Note:**

-All the example yamls can be found [here](https://github.com/kubernetes/kubernetes/tree/master/examples/volumes/vsphere) unless otherwise specified.
+All the example yamls can be found [here](https://github.com/Kubernetes/Kubernetes/tree/master/examples/volumes/vsphere) unless otherwise specified.
 Please download these examples.

-Let us look at an example of how to use StorageClass for dynamic provisioning **Note:** Here you don't need to create vmdk it is created dynamically.
+Let us look at an example of how to use StorageClass for dynamic provisioning.

+**Note:** Here you don't need to create vmdk it is created dynamically.

 **Create Storage Class**

 ```
-vpshere-volume-sc-fast.yaml
+#vpshere-volume-sc-fast.yaml

 kind: StorageClass
 apiVersion: storage.k8s.io/v1
 metadata: